All Episodes

 People wanted me to get the dander up with Bush, but I was a gentleman about this.

-I didn't take debate.
+I didn't take the bait.

 In fact, I said yesterday I don't think it was meant to be personal at all.